XuhengChai/QtSerialPort/README.md

 This is a separated independent Serial Port Assitant based on QT and VS using QT muti thread.
 The modules were optimized compared to ordinary Serial Port write and read.

 #### Features:
- - muti Serial widgets create and read concurrently
+ - muti serial widgets create and read concurrently
  - serial auto detect
  - port baudrate bytesize parity stopbits settings
  - basic receive data synchronously or asynchronously (ascii and hex)